 Pakse restaurants line the banks of Xe Don River, many of which are floating eateries overlooking the city’s many temples.
 Some restaurants in Pakse operate as bars, with live music on most nights.
 Besides Laotian cuisine, you can enjoy Thai, Chinese, Indian, western, and Vietnamese dishes.

-Pakse also has plenty of coffee shops lining the streets of the town center.
+Pakse also has plenty of coffee shops lining the streets of the town centre.
 Arabica and Robusta beans are grown in the Bolaven Plateau in southern Laos, so you’ll get to enjoy quality coffee throughout your visit in Pakse.

-• 3
+- 3

 Pakse nightlife

 Nightlife in Pakse is relatively tame, just like most cities in southern Laos.
 There is a cluster of rustic and laidback bars lining the Mekong River.
-Many high-end hotels have rooftop or pool bars with views of the town center.
+Many high-end hotels have rooftop or pool bars with views of the town centre.

-• 4
+- 4

 Pakse shopping